 The firewall's console is a simple interface permanently running on the Kerio Control host.
-It allows to set basic parameters of the operating system and the firewall for cases when it is not possible to administer it remotely via the Administration web interface or the Kerio Administration Console.
+It allows basic configuration of the operating system and the firewall as well as administration access recovery in case that the administration has been blocked.